lukcic/devops/Kubernetes/basics.md

 - Amazon CNI
 - and many more

-### Port forward
+### Port forward - temporary

 Container must have `containerPort` declared.
 Port will be accessible only at `localhost` interface of kubectl host (not host where container is deployed).
-Process is running in foreground.
+Forwarding process is running in foreground.

 ```sh
 #kubectl port-forward [CONTAINER_NAME] [HOST_PORT]:[CONTAINER_PORT]